-From attending festive parades to cooking up corned beef and cabbage, there are many ways to St. Patrick’s Day in Boston.
-If you’re looking to spend the day the Irish way, grab a pint (or two, or three) at a local pub.
+From attending festive parades to cooking up corned beef and cabbage, there are many ways to celebrate St. Patrick’s Day in Boston.
+If you’re looking to spend the day by grabbing a pint (or two) at a local pub we know a few spots to explore.

-We’ve rounded up cozy bars and traditional pubs where you can raise a glass of Guinness and snack on Irish fare. 🍻
+Pull up a stool and take a seat — here are 17 local bars and traditional pubs where you can raise a glass of Guinness and snack on Irish fare.

 The Bebop, 1116 Boylston St.